 Can You Get Pregnant When Not Ovulating?

 When it comes to getting pregnant, what's ovulation got to do with it?
-A whole lot, actually.
+A whole lot.
 Whether or not you're ovulating determines how easy (or difficult) it is to conceive.
 In short, if there isn't an egg to fertilize, conception will not occur.

-Ovulation occurs during your reproductive years—basically from when your period (menses) begins to when it ends (menopause).
-It’s defined by an event, on approximately day 14 to 16 of the average menstrual cycle, during which of your ovary follicles ruptures and releases an oocyte.
-The oocyte then travels to the fallopian tube and becomes an ovum or egg.
+Ovulation occurs during your reproductive years—basically from when your period (menarche) begins to when it ends (menopause).
+It’s defined by an event, on approximately day 13 to 15 of a 28-day menstrual cycle, during which your ovary releases an oocyte from a follicle.
+The oocyte then travels to the fallopian tube and awaits fertilization with sperm.

 Ovulation may not happen for a variety of reasons—some natural and some not.
-It might depend on what stage you’re at in your menstrual cycle or there could be an underlying medical issue like Polycystic Ovary Syndrome (PCOS), uterine fibroids or polyps, or perimenopause.
+It might depend on what phase you’re at in your menstrual cycle or there could be an underlying medical issue like Polycystic Ovary Syndrome (PCOS), other endocrinopathies like thyroid disease, or elevated prolactin levels, nutritional deficiencies, or perimenopause.

-If you’ve been trying unsuccessfully to get pregnant for over a year, you could potentially be dealing with infertility issues.
+If you’ve been trying unsuccessfully to get pregnant for over a year (under the age of 35yo or over 6 months over the age of 35yo) you could potentially be dealing with infertility issues.
 If this is the case, you are not alone and there are a variety of treatments available to help.
 According to the Mayo Clinic, an estimated 10-18% of couples have trouble getting pregnant or having a successful delivery.

 Other major factors that affect ovulation include:

-Sexual history: Sexually transmitted diseases can damage the fallopian tubes making future pregnancies more difficult.
+- STIs: Sexually transmitted diseases can damage the fallopian tubes making future pregnancies more difficult because the sperm is unable to get to the released egg (oocyte)

 How Do You Know When You’re Ovulating?

-Ovulation and your “fertile window” is a single phase in your menstrual cycle, so understanding the phases and length of your cycle is key.
+Ovulation and your “fertile window” is a single phase in the ovarian part of your menstrual cycle, so understanding the phases and length of your cycle is key.

-The average menstrual cycle is 28 days but most women will have slightly longer or shorter cycles.
-There are four phases that your body goes through to prepare for the possibility of fertilization and pregnancy, ovulation being one of them.
+The most commonly referenced menstrual cycle length is 28 days (even though it is not the average menstrual cycle length), as most women will have slightly longer or shorter cycles.
+There are three phases that your ovary goes through to prepare for the possibility of fertilization and pregnancy, ovulation being one of them.
 (Again, please keep in mind the time frames below are averages and most women will experience time frames longer or shorter than average).

-- Menstruation: More popularly referred to as your period, menstruation (or menses) marks the first day of your cycle.
-During menstruation, your uterus sheds its lining from the previous month’s menstrual cycle if the egg has not been fertilized.
+- Menstruation (a phase of the uterus that occurs during the follicular phase of the ovary): More popularly referred to as your period, menstruation (or menses) marks the first day of your cycle.
+If an egg has not been fertilized, your uterus sheds its lining from the previous month’s cycle.
+This is your period.

-- Follicular Phase: The follicular phase of your cycle overlaps with menstruation.
-It starts on the first day of your period (day 1 of your cycle) and ends with ovulation (approximately day 14 of a cycle of 28 days).
+- Follicular Phase: The follicular phase of your cycle starts on the first day of your period (day 1 of your cycle) and ends with ovulation (approximately day 13-15 of a cycle of 28 days).

-- Ovulation: This phase occurs after the Follicular Phase ends around day 14-16 of your cycle, on average.
-The day of ovulation is distinctly defined by the act of the oocyte bursting from the ovum, traveling down the fallopian, and becoming an egg that is available for fertilization by a sperm.
+- Ovulation: This phase occurs after the Follicular Phase ends around day 13-15 of your cycle, in a 28-day cycle.
+The day of ovulation is distinctly defined by the act of the oocyte bursting through the ovarian capsule, out of the ovarian follicle, traveling through the fallopian, and becoming available for fertilization by sperm.
 The 3 days leading up to and including ovulation is when the baby-making magic happens.

-- Luteal Phase: This phase lasts approximately two weeks after ovulation (day 17-28).
+- Luteal Phase: This phase lasts approximately two weeks after ovulation (day 17-28 in a 28-day cycle).
 During this phase, the egg begins to break down and disintegrate.
-If an egg isn’t fertilized before it starts to breaks down, it will shed with the next menses and the cycle begins again.
+If an egg isn’t fertilized before it starts to breaks down, it will shed with the next menses, and the cycle begins again.

 Signs of Ovulation